Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

+\textbf{SVG2\textsubscript{test}.} Existing benchmarks support only closed-set object and relation evaluation~\cite{yang2023panopticvideoscenegraph,shang2019annotating}, with no benchmark jointly assessing objects, attributes and relations over an open vocabulary.
+We therefore construct SVG2\textsubscript{test}, a high-quality expert-annotated diagnostic benchmark.
+We select 100 diverse videos from SA-V~\cite{sam2} and VSPW~\cite{miao2021vspw}.
+Reflecting how humans perceive scenes hierarchically, annotators follow a multi-granularity panoptic protocol: coarse instance masks are produced first, then decomposed into salient parts (e.g., a bicycle into frame, wheels, and handlebars), with open-vocabulary categories, multi-class attributes, and time-localized relations assigned and consistency-verified throughout.
+As shown in~\cref{tab:dataset_comparison}, this multi-stage, hierarchical labeling process yields substantially denser and more diverse per-video annotations than existing splits (with vocabularies 4$\times$ to 6$\times$ larger and explicit multi-class attributes), enabling evaluation of fine-grained compositional VSG prediction beyond closed-set graphs.

-The integration of multiple VLMs in our pipeline ensures high-quality annotations but incurs considerable computational overhead and pipeline complexity.
-To this end, we propose \textbf{\ourmodel}, a VLM that produces structured video scene graphs in one pass from raw videos and panoptic object trajectories.
+The integration of multiple VLMs~\cite{lian2025describe,gpt5,openai2024gpt4omini} in our pipeline ensures high-quality trajectory-level annotations but incurs considerable computational overhead and complexity.
+Yet, existing VLMs lack native support for panoptic mask trajectory conditioning (typically trained on bbox/point data).
+To this end, we propose \textbf{\ourmodel}, a trajectory-grounded VLM that produces structured video scene graphs in one pass from raw videos and panoptic object trajectories (\Cref{fig:model}).
+Unlike free-form video-language tasks (\eg VideoQA), VSG generation requires accurate alignment between visual semantics and spatio-temporal scene structure, structured prediction of hierarchical graph elements (objects, attributes, relations) rather than natural language, and fine-grained localization with temporal reasoning over video patches to capture interactions, motion, and state changes.
+To address these challenges, we first bind video patches directly to object trajectories via trajectory-aligned token arrangement, restoring and preserving consistent object identities over time.
+We then compress aligned tokens through a dual resampler module: an object-trajectory resampler aggregates global semantic context, and a temporal-window resampler retains fine-grained local motion and temporal dynamics.